Workplace delegates

 Rights and protections

-Delegates rights and protections come from the Fair Work Act.
-However, awards and agreements and workplace determinations may have more specific rights and protections for workplace delegates.
+Delegates’ rights and protections come from the Fair Work Act.
+However, awards, agreements and workplace determinations may provide more specific rules related to rights and protections for workplace delegates.

 What is considered reasonable depends on factors including the: